Direct (One-to-One) Activities

 Informal/incidental conversations in the community

-DESCRIPTION: The library designs a form to collect information about the reader’s interests.
+The library designs a form to collect information about the reader’s interests.
 The form may be available in hard copy or submitted online and will usually ask for some basic information such as reading history, genre interests, format preferences.
 The library may ask readers to rate the importance of appeal factors such as plot, language, characters, and setting.
 Some libraries also collect demographic information about the users of the form.
-The form is then evaluated by library staff members who provide specific reading recommendations for that reader.
+The responses are then evaluated by library staff members who provide specific reading recommendations for that reader.

 Hollands, Neil.
 "Improving the Model for Interactive Readers' Advisory Service."
 Reference & User Services Quarterly 45, no. 3 (2006): 205-12 (Available free of charge with My JSTOR login.)